Miss Cleo: Personal life and death

 Harris married at age 19, gave birth to a daughter, and divorced at age 21.
 She had a second daughter while in her late 20s.
 In 2006, she came out as a lesbian.

 Harris developed colorectal cancer, which metastasized.
 She died under hospice care in Palm Beach, Florida, on July 26, 2016, at the age of 53.

+In film

 In December 2022, HBO Max released a feature documentary about Harris' life titled Call Me Miss Cleo.